Sugar…Soda…And Your Teeth

-Picture your favorite sugary drink.
+Sugar and your teeth Peoria AZ Picture your favorite sugary drink.
 Odds are it’s either carbonated or contains too much sugar.
 Now picture what your teeth would look like if you only drank that for the next five years.
 Believe it or not, most of us would have significant tooth decay, stained teeth or, in some cases, gum disease.

 Why Sugar is a Threat to Oral Health